zeek/zeek-docs/doc/quickstart.rst

   This directory contains the important configuration files that need to be modified for the minimal starting configuration as well as for configuring an advanced Zeek cluster installation.
-This is one of the important directories from the user perspective, and one should be familiar with the files in
+This is one of the important directories from the user perspective, and one should be familiar with the files it
   contains:

   * :file:`networks.cfg`